Alcohol Prohibition Today

 Not until I moved to the Southern part of Kentucky, did I encounter a ban on alcohol.
 No bars, liquor stores or restaurants that served it.
 What a culture shock that was!

 As more outsiders move here,there is more demand for the laws to change.
-It is starting to ease up a little over the past 7 years, but change is slow.
+It is starting to ease up a little over the past 10 years, but change is slow.
+See my updates on the bottom of this article.

 The causes or reasons for alcohol prohibition came from many religious groups and women's perseverance groups that claimed husbands were drinking the wages away and not providing for the family.
 Alcohol was the "devils brew" so they marched and protested to their state legislatures to stop the sales.